Frederisk/Wikitext-VSCode-Extension/README.md

 Of course, the development of this extension is short, and there may be some errors in operation and labeling.
 If you find a problem, please report it to me immediately for resolution.

+If you get help with this project, give this project a star or recommend it to others, thanks!😸

 ## NEW FEATURES

 - Now you can modify the website content by logging in directly in VSCode!
 Enter the settings page, search Wikitext and find the username and password items, and fill in them.
-Then press `F1` in the text editor, select `Write your page to the website`!
+Then press `F1` in the text editor, select `Post your page to the website`!

 - Obtain the Wikitext source code directly in VSCode according to the page name without opening the web page.
-Press `F1` and select `Read page to edit` to use this function.
+Press `F1` and select `Pull page to edit` to use this function.

 - Browse the page by entering the page name.
 Press `F1` then select `View the page`.